pioneer-dsl-2018/what-is-a-DSL/README.md

    + Use what you learned from the reading to understand and critique ContextFree's design.

-**This part of the assignment is due by
+**These parts of the assignment are due by
 [Monday, March 12 at 8:59pm, Pacific Daylight Time][WorldClock1].** (Click on the link to view a world clock that converts to your local time.)